freedomofpress/securedrop/docs/deployment/landing_page.rst

 Do Not Hyperlink .onion Addresses
 ---------------------------------
-Because a visitor to your *Landing Page* may not be using the Tor browser yet, clicking a link to your SecureDrop instance or to any other .onion address may result in an error message.
+Because a visitor to your *Landing Page* may not be using the Tor Browser yet, clicking a link to your SecureDrop instance or to any other .onion address may result in an error message.
 Worse, depending on the browser and network configuration, it may cause lookups that an adversary can use to identify